• Skip to main content

 Cleaning a cast iron skillet is easy, but different than cleaning a regular skillet.
 Read here on How To Clean A Cast Iron Skillet.

 Cooked chicken can be stored in the fridge and used within 3 days.
-Cooked chopped chicken can be frozen, but in my opinion, the quality is not as good as when it's freshly cooked.
+Cooked chopped chicken can be frozen, but the quality is not quite as good as when it's freshly cooked.

 Easy Side Dishes to Serve with Chicken